Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 # About
 Before getting into it, a bit of context about this.
 An event is an action or occurrence that signify either a user events, such as pressing buttons or pausing, or a system events, such as spawning notes or the camera moving.
 When a specific event occurs the corresponding callback will be executed from that event.

-Callbacks are special event handler functions that are dealt for specific events design for it.
-It uses a regular function syntax for its callbacks.
-Instead of being designed to be stored as data and be execute by another function, from an event listener function.
-This is were you'll put the designated code for a specific event.
-Some functions and variables are only have their functionality exclusive to callbacks.
-For instance updated values for variables and some functions like the `getProperty()` function.
+Event callbacks are special event handler functions that are used to dealt for specific events design for it.
+It uses a regular function for utilizing the event callbacks, with the corresponding name attached to the event.
+For instance: `onUpdate()` event callback, it calls on every update of each frame.
+The body of the event callback is were you'll put the designated code for specific event(s).

+Some functions and variables only have their functionality working exclusively to the event callback.
+If called outside or in different event callbacks, it will only have nothing, updated, or a constant values.
+A great example of this is the `curBeat` variable, it will change on every beat of the section.
+When called from outside, it will remain constant, whereas when called from separate event callbacks, it will either remain constant or updated.

 > [!NOTE]
 > _Some event callbacks have different parameters included in HScript compared to Lua.
 Some parameters are just added to only HScript and some pre-existing parameters have been removed entirely.
 If you want to check the list, just [click here](https://github.com/Meme1079/PsychWiki/wiki/Sub-Articles;-Event-Callbacks:-Unique-Haxe-Parameters)._